Novel in Progress: A Master Class in Revision (in-person class)

 This class will be limited to eight students, and students will be asked to submit a 10-page writing sample to be reviewed by the instructor to determine if the applicant will be admitted to the class.
 This sample can be a short story or novel excerpt.
 If you have previously taken Kristen-Paige’s Putting the Pen to the Page novel generator course, no sample is required as Kristen-Paige already knows your writing: you are assured acceptance into this course.

 A $100 nonrefundable application fee is due at the time of application.
-The application fee may be paid via the PayPal button on this page (will include additional $3 for PayPal fees).
+The application fee may be paid via the PayPal button on this page (will include additional $3 for PayPal fees) and writing samples sent to email@example.com.
 Or, you may mail the writing sample and application fee check to WriterHouse at P.O.
 Box 222, Charlottesville, VA 22902.
 For accepted students, application fees will become deposits applied to the cost of tuition.

 Please note, this program is for novelists who are prepared to make a strong commitment to their work; students will be expected to participate for the entire nine-month program.

 Following the completion of the course, students will have the opportunity to purchase additional editing services from the instructor at the following discounted rates:

 - Full manuscript review up to 275 pages – $2,800

 - Partial manuscript review of 125 pages – $1,400

 - Partial manuscript review of 65 pages – $680